 - Provides input into the forecasting and budget process, giving direction for future strategic sourcing strategies.

-- Are being increasingly used to establish an enterprise’s sustainability profile and impact.
+- Increasingly used to establish an enterprise’s sustainability profile and impact.
 Results are used to set and track sustainability goals.

 - Can track historical spend for fact-based realized savings reporting - against a pre-agreed baseline.